-When you are presenting a persuasive or an informative speech, you need to disclose facts and statistics about the subject to convince listeners.
+When you present a persuasive or informative speech, you need to disclose facts and statistics about the subject to convince listeners.
 Therefore, you must research thoroughly to ensure that you only disclose facts.
-Failure to do this will make the audience to perceive your work as not credible.
+Failure to do this will make the audience perceive your work as not credible.
 You should only use reputable sources to gather information.
 Examples of such sources include books, journals, newspapers, and government reports.

 b) Develop an Outline.

-Organizing your ideas helps to make work easier when writing a speech.
+Organizing your ideas helps to make work more comfortable when writing a speech.
 In your outline, highlight the main points that you will use.
-Make an outline using a suitable numbering style to make your work look presentable.
+Outline using a suitable numbering style to make your work look presentable.